Scope of the Emil Starkenstein Foundation and the Vera Bonta Prize

 Initially the Foundation promoted studies and activities which aimed to building knowledge in matters of mutual concern between medicine and society.
 Since 1996 the exclusive scope of the foundation is to promote research on lung cancer by encouraging young researchers to compete for The Vera Bonta Prize.
 This prize consists of the sum of € 6000, and a medal.
 It is awarded every other year to a young Dutch or Belgian candidate, qualifying on the basis of outstanding research accomplishments in the fields of basic, clinical, or psychosocial aspects of lung cancer.
 A jury of independent leading Dutch and Belgian scientists in the field of lung cancer, selects the winning research project.

 The Vera Bonta Prize was awarded for the first time in 1997.
-Since its inception the prize has been awarded 12 times, 6 times on the occasion of the annual meeting of the Royal Netherlands Society of Pulmonologists (NVALT).
-From 2009 on, the prize is awarded on the Annual National Lungcancer Symposium, taking place in January at the Koepelkerk in Amsterdam.
+Since its inception the prize has been awarded 15 times, 6 times on the occasion of the annual meeting of the Royal Netherlands Society of Pulmonologists (NVALT).
+From 2009 on, the prize has been awarded at the Annual National Lungcancer Symposium, from 2026 taking place in January at the Capital C Conference Center, Amsterdam.

-The Vera Bonta Prize ceremony scheduled for January 2021 has been d deferred due to the Corona/Covid-19 risks, and cancellation of the National Lungcancer Seminar of January 2021.
-The award ceremony is aimed at the next National Lungcancer Seminar.
+The next Vera Bonta Prize will be awarded January 2028 at the next National Lungcancer Seminar.
 Information on the prize, the terms to qualify and the venue can be obtained through contacting the Foundation.

-Starting 2018 The Foundation will every 2 years also co-sponsor a key note lecture at the Koepelkerk Lungcancer Symposium.
-The first co-sponsored key note lecture has been given by Mark Kris about Molecular Therapies.
+The Foundation has co-sponsored a key note lecture at the Lungcancer Symposium of 2018 by Mark Kris about Molecular Therapies.